yellowmessenger/documentation/docs/updates/overview.md

 #### 2.1 Option to export a bot template

 Users can export a single flow or multiple flows from the bot.
-This option is available on the studio page.
+This option is available on the Studio page.
 Users can select the flows to be exported as a single template, providing details such as key features, channels supported, industry, description, etc. Users can also choose to export data from databases and FAQs from the bot.

 **Global- Export template**